Liika kikkailu englannin yo-kokeessa voi viedä pisteitä. Julkaistu 01.09.2017 - 15:09.

 From the fine folks at Open University — who previously gave us these delightful 60-second animated syntheses of the world’s major religions, philosophy’s greatest thought experiments, and the major creative movements in design — comes this infinitely entertaining and illuminating animated history of the English language in 10 minutes: Complement with these 5 essential reads on language and the only surviving recording of Virginia Woolf’s voice, in which she explores the beauty of the English language.
 A Quiz: 25 Common Idioms that you Really Need to Know.
 I know the feeling.

+I have been there.
+You have studied English really hard this year.
+You have been willing to go the extra mile a thousand times because you knew it was going to be worth your while.
+You have even burnt the candle at both ends staying up too late and getting up too early when studying for finals.
+How Well Do You Know Your Homophones.
 “Descriptive” Words to Use Instead of VERY.
 Paris attacks: 'I will not give you the gift of hating you' Revising Simple Past,Used to and Would with some Engaging Activities.
 This lesson has been designed as a next-day revision activity for B2 (Intermediate +) students.

 Aim: to consolidate the use of Past Simple, Used to and Would for past habits and routines.
 Level: B2 (Intermediate+) In this lesson you will find.
 Grammar and exercisesSpeaking: Picture discussion in pairsSpeaking: an advert from a popular drink comparing past and presentWriting: a fun writing gameSpeaking: bits of your childhood STEP 1.
 The use of these three verb forms to express past habits and routines can be a bit confusing for students, so in this class I am aiming at some revision to clarify concepts.